corralesruizi/MVVMDemo/README.md

-An attempt to implement MVVM architecture using Factory + Routing
+An attempt to implement MVVM architecture using Factory

+And later possibly adding swiftRouting